 Our Amber Styrax essential oil is 100% pure and natural.
 It is free of any chemicals, pesticides, synthetic perfumes, fillers, or carrier oils.Cautions

-Amyris Sandalwood is known as the "poor man's" Sandalwood or West Indian Sandalwood.
+Amyris is often referred to as the "poor man's" Sandalwood or West Indian Sandalwood.

-It is commonly used as a more economic substitute for Sandlwood Mysore for scent; however, the properties and chemistry are very different.
-Amyris Sandalwood is used more in soaps and perfumes.Uses of Amyris Sandalwood Essential Oil
+It is commonly used as a more economic substitute for Sandlwood for scent; however, the properties and chemistry are very different.
+Amyris is used in soaps and perfumes.Uses of Amyris Essential Oil

 Haiti/West IndiesPhysical Description